kearutherford/BerkeleyForestsAnalytics/README.md

     - **decay_class:** Must be a character variable.
-For standing dead trees, the decay class should be 1, 2, 3, 4, or 5 (see “Decay class code tables” section in “General background information for tree biomass estimations” below).
+For standing dead trees, the decay class should be 1, 2, 3, 4, or 5 (see “Decay class code table” section in “General background information for tree biomass estimations” below).
 For live trees, the decay class should be NA or 0.